Ingebrikt Grose: Career

 Thereafter Grose returned to St. Olaf College to continue his teaching and administration activities for the remainder of his career.
 Grose wrote a history of St. Olaf College for the 50th anniversary celebration in 1925.
 Grose died in 1939 and he is buried at Gol Lutheran Church Cemetery in Kenyon, Minnesota.
-Grose Hall at Concordia College was named after the first president of the college, I.F.
-Grose.
+Grose Hall at Concordia College was named after Grose, the first president of the college.